WasatchPhotonics/Wasatch.PY/README.md

 - https://pypi.org/project/wasatch/

-For more information about PyPi package management, see [README_PYPI](README_PYPI.md).
+For more information about PyPi package management, see [README_PYPI](https://github.com/WasatchPhotonics/Wasatch.PY/blob/master/README_PYPI.md).

 # Dependencies

-Wasatch.PY normally uses the Python 3.x build of [Miniconda](https://conda.io/miniconda.html)
+Wasatch.PY used to use the Python 3.x build of [Miniconda](https://conda.io/miniconda.html) for dependencies and package management.
+Increasingly however, we just use pip:

-for dependencies and package management.
-It should work under either 32-bit or 64-bit Python.
+    $ pip install -r requirements.txt

 # Running the Demo